The Black Cauldron (novel): Adaptations

-The Black Cauldron was loosely adapted by Walt Disney Productions and released in 1985 as Disney's 25th animated feature film.
+The Black Cauldron was loosely adapted by Walt Disney Productions and released in 1985 as an animated feature film.

 The Black Cauldron film was based primarily on the first two Prydain novels with elements from the others.
 It was the last Disney film produced before corporate reorganization created Walt Disney Feature Animation (later Walt Disney Animation Studios) as a separate division within the company, and the first to be rated "PG" rather than "G" in the United States by the MPAA.
 Disney's adaptation of The Black Cauldron was considered a commercial failure because its gross receipts did not match production cost.

 Lloyd Alexander's reaction was twofold: "First, I have to say, there is no resemblance between the movie and the book.
 Having said that, the movie in itself, purely as a movie, I found to be very enjoyable."

 The movie inspired a 1986 computer video game with the same title.